Ahlfors-regular conformal dimension and energies of graph maps: Introduction

-The iterates of a rational function~$f$ define a holomorphic dynamical system on the Riemann sphere $\widehat{\mathbb{C}}$.
-Its Julia set, typically fractal, may be defined as the smallest set $J_f$ satisfying $J_f=f^{-1}(J_f)=f(J_f)$ and $\#J_f \geq 3$.
-Figure~\ref{fig:barycentric_carpet} shows the Julia set of the rational function $f(z)=\frac{4}{27}\frac{(z^2-z+1)^3}{(z(z-1))^2}$.
-It turns out that as a topological space, $J_f$ is a \emph{Sierpiński carpet}---the complement in the sphere of a countable collection of Jordan domains whose closures are disjoint and whose diameters tend to zero.
+For instance, figure~\ref{fig:barycentric_carpet} shows the Julia set of the rational function $f(z)=\frac{4}{27}\frac{(z^2-z+1)^3}{(z(z-1))^2}$.
+It turns out that as a topological space, this $J_f$ is a \emph{Sierpiński carpet}---the complement in the sphere of a countable collection of Jordan domains whose closures are disjoint and whose diameters tend to zero.

 With the spherical metric inherited from the round metric on $\widehat{\mathbb{C}}$, the Julia set $J_f$ becomes a metric space.
 As a dynamical system, the map $f$ is \emph{hyperbolic}---each critical point converges to an attracting cycle---and \emph{critically finite}---the orbits of the critical points are finite.
 Hyperbolicity is equivalent to the condition that the restriction $f\co J_f \to J_f$ is an expanding self-covering map.
 In this setting, hyperbolicity is a dynamical regularity condition that leads to strong metric consequences.
 As is visually evident, $J_f$ is \emph{approximately-self-similar} (see Definition \ref{defn:approx_self_similar}).
 A key invariant of $J_f$ is its Hausdorff dimension $\hdim(J_f)$.
-For carpet Julia sets, we have $1 < \hdim(J_f) < 2$; see \cite{MR1005606, MR1879234} for the lower and upper bounds, respectively.
-A less obvious fact (for any hyperbolic rational map) is that, with $q=\hdim(J_f)$ and $\cH^q$ the corresponding Hausdorff measure on $J_f$, then $0<\cH^q(J_f)<\infty$ \cite[Theorem 9.1.6.
-Corollary 9.1.7]{MR2656475}.
-In particular, for any ball $B(x,r)$ with $x \in J_f$, and any $r\leq \diam(J_f)$we have $\cH^q(B(x,r)) \asymp r^q$, with implicit constants independent of $x$ and $r$.
-This latter condition is known as \emph{Ahlfors $q$-regularity}.